xn0px90/awesome-qubes-os/README.md

 ## Kernels

 - [eBPF](https://ebpf.io) - eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in an operating system kernel.
+- [Rump](https://github.com/rumpkernel/rumprun) - Rump kernels enable you to build the software stack you need without forcing you to reinvent the wheels.

 ### Microkernels